desResLab/InVAErt-networks/README.md

 2. ```Single_sine_wave.ipynb```: Section 4.2 of the paper.
 Study of a simple nonlinear system: sine waves without periodicity.
 3. ```Sine_Waves.ipynb```: Section 4.2 of the paper.
 Study of the former sine waves problem with periodicity.
 4. ```RCR.ipynb```: Section 4.3 of the paper.
 Study of the non-identifiable three-element (R-C-R) Windkessel model.
+5. ```Lotka-Volterra.ipynb```: Additional example, not in the paper.
+Study of the predator-prey model.

 ### Please stay tuned for the more Jupyter Notebook tutorials!
 Note: the Jupyter notebooks are created for illustration purposes thus the hyper-parameters are adjusted for swift and efficient execution.
 For more accurate results, we recommend running the code locally with fine-tuned hyper-parameters.
 Suggested hyper-parameters can be found in the appendix of the paper.